HKUDS/HGCL/README.md

 	Scipy=1.6.2
 ### Datasets
 We utilized three datasets to evaluate HGCL: *Yelp*, *Epinions*, and *CiaoDVD*.
 Following the common settings of implicit feedback, if user u_ihas rated item v_j, then the element (u_i,v_j) is set as 1, otherwise 0.
 We filtered out users and items with too few interactions.
 The datasets are divided into training set and testing set by 1: (n-1).

+You can download all three datasets from [Google Drive](https://drive.google.com/drive/folders/1s6LGibPnal6gMld5t63aK4J7hnVkNeDs?usp=sharing).
+Feel free to fire an issue if this link doesn't work.

 ### How to Run the Code
 Please unzip the datasets first.
 Also you need to create the History/ and the Models/ directories.
 The command to train HGCL on the Yelp/Epinions/CiaoDVD dataset is as follows.
 The commands specify the hyperparameter settings that generate the reported results in the paper.
 * Yelp